rudderlabs/keydb/README.md

 ### Scaling via HTTP API

-Here is an example of how to scale the cluster via the HTTP API:
+Here is a `SCALE UP` example of how to scale the cluster via the HTTP API.

+The below example will depict the scenario of scaling from 1 node to 3 nodes.

 1. Use the `/hashRangeMovements` to preview the number of hash ranges that will be moved when scaling
    * see [Previewing a Scaling Operation](#previewing-a-scaling-operation) for more details
-2. If necessary merge a `rudder-devops` PR to increase the CPU and memory of the nodes prior to the scaling operation
+2. Merge a `rudder-devops` PR what will:
+   * Increase the CPU and memory of the nodes to give more power for the creation of the snapshots
-   * This might be useful since creating and loading snapshots can have a significant impact on CPU and memory, especially when we have to load big snapshots (which can also be compressed) from S3
+     * Consider increasing IOPS and disk throughput as well if necessary
+   * Increase the number of replicas (e.g. from 1 to 3) i.e. `replicaCount: 3`
+   * Set the `degradedNodes`
+     * i.e. `false,true,true` which means that the 1st node will continue to receive traffic as usual whilst the 2 new nodes will not receive traffic but will be available to receive new snapshots
 3. If necessary call `/hashRangeMovements` again with `upload=true,full_sync=true` to start uploading the snapshots to the cloud storage
    * Pre-uploads and pre-download can be useful for several reasons: